vitorl-s/TransactionsManager/README.md

 cd TransactionsManager
 yarn test -u
 ```
-<i> Note: If tests fail, change node version to 10.22.0
+<i> Note: If tests fail, change node version to 10.22.0 </i>

+## Solution plan

+The solution involves using React Native base components with stylesheet to show transactions and balance, to add transactions and format date type react-native-datepicker and momentjs were used.
+To store the transactions items redux and redux-persist were used.
+To navigate between screens react-navigation was necessary.

 ## Contributing